-This development functions as a revitalization for not only the proposed property, but also the entire commercial shopping center.
+This development functions as a revitalization and beautification for the proposed property, but will also have tangential effects on the entire commercial shopping center.
 Connectivity has been carefully developed to ensure residents will provide daily use for retailers.
 The new opening to the neighborhood will also encourage more frequent visits with a better lineup of tenants and restaurant options.